 Self-care is in fact all about understanding and respecting our own natural resources and embracing the fact that we are all only human.
 Yes, as parents, we have incredible resources, energy and strength to juggle everything and care for our families, but we also have our limits.

-It can help to think of self-care like paying into your energetic bank balance, to prevent you from getting overdrawn and running on empty.
-By spreading small ‘me moments’ across the day, you are more able to deal with the daily demands of life and parenting, more energised and more focused.
+It can help to think of self-care like paying into your energetic bank balance.
+This is to prevent you from getting overdrawn and running on empty.
+By spreading small ‘me moments’ across the day, you are more able to deal with the daily demands of life and parenting.
+You will feel more energised and more focused.

 How to make self-care sustainable?

 Forming new habits can be tricky.
 It’s so much easier just to carry on as before, after all, change takes energy too!
 However, with a little effort up front, self-care can become second nature, so that the habits stick.
 Then they can continuously replenish our natural resources, ensuring that we stay fit, healthy and happy.

 Here are some tips creating sustainable self-care habits:

 - Start small and celebrate wins: small daily habits can become life-changing behaviours over time.
 The change can be small (5-minutes of yoga, breathing, walking, journaling or meditation per day).
 But the important thing is to stick to your new habit for at least two weeks, so that it just becomes part of your daily routine.

 - Assign a time for self-care: be realistic about when you’re actually going to take a moment for yourself, and to be clear in your mind when it will be.
 Otherwise, it’s so easy to cruise straight through the day and forget all about it.
 You might find a good moment is when you get up, or just after the children are in bed.